SPLASH INTO SEVIERVILLE, TENNESSEE

 Thrills abound.
 Slide 55 feet down a dark tunnel before dropping through a zero-gravity swirling funnel.
 Test your skills in the region’s only body-surfing simulator.
 Swoosh through various tube slides.
 Ride a raft through the five-story Runaway Canyon.
 Experience five-foot waves in the ocean-like wave pool.
 Discover all kinds of wet fun in the multi-level Washout Mountain area.
 You can also take it easy and soak in the huge hot tub.

 Two outdoor waterparks, Lake Wilderness and Salamander Springs, are available to enjoy when warmer weather returns.
-Race down a four-lane tower, the only near-vertical translucent looping body waterslide in the Southeast.
+Race down a four-lane tower, or take on the only near-vertical translucent looping body waterslide in the Southeast.
 Swoosh along a 207-foot-long tube, the state’s largest waterslide.
-Rocket through 450 feet of water curtains, tunnels, 360-degree loops.
+Then rocket through 450 feet of water curtains, tunnels, and 360-degree loops.
 Treehouse Springs area is designed for young children with a zero-depth wading pool dotted with sprinklers, bubblers, geyser jets, waterfall splashes, dump buckets, and a treehouse tower with three slides.

 Wilderness at the Smokies is a full-service resort that boasts 713 rooms, suites and villas, and multiple dining options in addition to all the adventures.
 Waterpark admission is included in the resort room rate.